ANNarchy 4.8.2

 # Model

-= tf.keras.layers.Input(shape=(784,))
+inputs = tf.keras.layers.Input(shape=(784,))

-inputs = tf.keras.layers.Dense(128, use_bias=False, activation='relu')(inputs)
+x= tf.keras.layers.Dense(128, use_bias=False, activation='relu')(inputs)

-x = tf.keras.layers.Dense(128, use_bias=False, activation='relu')(x)
+x= tf.keras.layers.Dense(128, use_bias=False, activation='relu')(x)

-x =tf.keras.layers.Dense(10, use_bias=False, activation='softmax')(x)
+x=tf.keras.layers.Dense(10, use_bias=False, activation='softmax')(x)

-= tf.keras.Model(inputs, x)
+model= tf.keras.Model(inputs, x)

 # Optimizer

-= tf.keras.optimizers.SGD(learning_rate=0.05)
+optimizer = tf.keras.optimizers.SGD(learning_rate=0.05)

 # Loss function

-model.='categorical_crossentropy', # loss function
+loss='categorical_crossentropy', # loss function

-loss=optimizer, # learning rule
+optimizer=optimizer, # learning rule

-optimizer=['accuracy'] # show accuracy
+metrics=['accuracy'] # show accuracy

 return model